Tar Tunnel

 The Tar Tunnel is an abandoned tunnel located on the north bank of the River Severn in the Ironbridge Gorge at Coalport, England.
-It is one of ten Ironbridge Gorge Museums attractions administered by the Ironbridge Gorge Museum Trust.
+It is managed by the National Trust and is one of ten museums acquired from the Ironbridge Gorge Museum Trust in 2026.

 History

 Miners struck a gushing spring of natural bitumen, a black treacle-like substance, when digging a canal tunnel for the Coalport Canal in 1787, or else digging a level in search of coal.
 The plan, proposed by William Reynolds, was to connect the canal alongside the River Severn to the lower galleries of the mines below the Blists Hill area.
 After digging around 3000 ft into the hill the canal project was abandoned in favour of bitumen extraction.
 A wagonway was constructed in the tunnel to remove coal from the mines in before or during 1796.